 - Add water to the bottom of the pan.
 Put in a 480 degrees F preheated oven, then lower to 350 F and bake until skin is crispy and golden in color, about four hours.
 Pour beer over the roast.
 Bake 5 minutes longer.
 Let rest before slicing.

 👩🍳 Top Tips

-- Wire rack: Is the key to achieving that perfect crispy, browned exterior on your pork shoulder.
+- Wire rack: This is the key to achieving that perfect crispy, browned exterior on your pork shoulder.
 The fat from pork will drip off and get cooked by hot pan juices ensuring every inch of meat has been given its time in this oven-basted dish!

-- Patience: Is essential to a great dish.
+- Patience: This is essential to a great dish.
 The meat will be perfectly tender when cooked low and slow in an oven-proof baking dish for hours.
-It guarantees deliciously rich flavor that only time can provide.
+It guarantees a deliciously rich flavor that only time can provide.

 🍽 How To Serve It